-- 1. SEMATIC NOISE: This type of noise occur when words and symbols used in communication are not understood in the same way by the sender and receiver. - 2.
-ENVIRONMENTAL NOISE: Environmental noise includes any external factors that interfere with communication, such as loud background noises or physical barriers that disturb the communication process.
+1. Semantic Noise: This type of noise occurs when words and symbols used in communication are not understood in the same way by the sender and receiver.

-- 3. PSYCHOLOGICAL NOISE: Psychological noise relates to the mental and emotional state of both the sender and receiver.
-It can include stress or emotional reaction that impact the ability to process and understand the message. - 4.
-PHYSICAL NOISE: Physical noise refers to tangible obstruction, such as a poorquality phone line or written text that is difficult to read. - 5.
-RELATED READING: Sender and Receiver oriented barriers to communication.
+- 2. Environmental Noise: Environmental Noise includes any external factors that interfere with communication, such as loud background noises or physical barriers that disturb the communication process. - 3.
+Psychological noise: Psychological noise relates to the mental and emotional state of both the sender and receiver.
+It can include stress or emotion reactions that impact the ability to process and understand the message. - 4.
+Physical noise: physical noise refers to tangible obstructions, such as a poor-quality phone line or written text that is difficult to read.

+Related reading: sender and receiver oriented barriers to communication.